 The operative term here is "engineers."
 Lately, everywhere from LinkedIn to Google the industry has seen a surge in repurposed resumes/blogs, and misinformation in this area.
 They are the same ones that propagate buzz word bingo.
 Beware of the imposters.
 Their resumes will have every search engine word but if the hiring manager is worth their chops they will quickly understand that the person lacks critical concepts or skills.

 These imposters are the typical arsonists that will use the art of deflection to start internal political fires to blame others as a political ploy to make up for their lack of understanding, skillsets or expertise.
-In my book, iSpeak Cloud: Embracing Digital Transformation, I recommend (still do) to axe these arsonists before they literally kill the success of the company's transformation.
+In my book, iSpeak Cloud: Embracing Digital Transformation(link is external), I recommend (still do) to axe these arsonists before they literally kill the success of the company's transformation.

 So what are the additional roles/skills needed for successfully deploying Containers in Production besides SRE?
 They are Container Engineering, CMDB Dependency Mapping, Product Management (not just project), and Release Management.
 The assumption is that traditional roles within IT are a functional part of the equation.